CACFP Meal Patterns

 CDSS Crediting Grains Using Ounce Equivalents (oz eq) Provides guidance on determining the amount of creditable grains present in a food item, product, or recipe using oz eq.
 Additional guidance is available in the online USDA Food Buying Guide (FBG) Grains and in the Grains Oz Eq section of the USDA CACFP Meal Pattern Training Worksheets.

 CDSS Determining Whole Grain-rich (WGR) Products in the CACFP Provides guidance for identifying creditable (WGR) items in the CACFP.
-Additional guidance is available in the USDA Policy Memorandum CACFP 09-2018, Grain Requirements in the CACFP; Questions and Answers and in the WGR section of the USDA Adding Whole Grains to Your CACFP Menu Training Worksheet on the USDA Training Worksheets web page.
+Additional guidance is available in the USDA Policy Memorandum CACFP 09-2018, Grain Requirements in the CACFP; Questions and Answers and in the WGR section of the USDA.
+Adding Whole Grains to Your CACFP Menu Training Worksheet on the USDA Training Worksheets web page.

 CDSS Determining Creditable Grain Products in the CACFP Provides guidance on crediting grain products in the CACFP.
 Additional guidance is available in the USDA Policy Memorandum CACFP 09-2018, Grain Requirements in the CACFP; Questions and Answers and in the Grains section of the USDA CACFP Meal Pattern Training Worksheets.